tasmia53/Avant-Fintech/README.md

 * I have chosen [Avant, LLC](https://www.avant.com/about-us/)  which was founded in 2012 and is located in Chicago, IL (Headquarters)

-* Avant has three Co-Founders includes Al Goldstein (CEO), Paul Zhang (CTO), and John Sun.
+* Avant has three Co-Founders includes Al Goldstein (CEO), Paul Zhang, and John Sun.
 Of which, John is not linked anymore but Al and Paul are still involved with the company.

 * Once John Sun applied for a loan to found out the overly complicated process which led him to be frustrated.
 John thought that he wasted more time than what it should have taken him to apply for a loan.